ansible/ansible/rst/faq.rst

 does not create its own programming language.
 What constructs Ansible does have should be enough to cover 80% or so of the cases of most Puppet users, and it should scale equally well (not having a server is almost like cheating).

-I also suspect some Ansible users will actually use Ansible to trigger Puppet -- using the git module to checkout a Puppet module hierachy from source, and the command module to run 'puppet apply'.
-That's ok too, but you may find playbooks do all you need.

 Ansible does support gathering variables from 'facter', if installed, and Ansible templates in jinja2 in a way just like Puppet does with erb.
+Ansible in version 0.3 will have it's own facts, however, so it will not need to rely on facter, but can use it if available.

 vs Chef?
 ++++++++